CodeYourFuture/github-tracker/README.md

 The following environment variables are used:

 - `COMMIT_RANGE` (default `"B2:B"`): The range where the commits will be written.
+- `END_DATE`: Override the end date for the commit analysis (must be an ISO 8601 format string, e.g. `"2021-02-03"`).
 - `GITHUB_TOKEN`: Token for accessing the GitHub APIs.
 - `GOOGLE_CREDENTIALS`: Credentials required to access the Google Sheets API.
 - `SPREADSHEET_ID`: The spreadsheet ID is shown in the sheet URL: `https://docs.google.com/spreadsheets/d/<here>/edit#gid=0`.
 - `WORKSHEET_NAME` (default `"GitHubData"`): The worksheet where the usernames will be listed.
 - `USER_RANGE` (default `"A2:A"`): The range where the usernames will be listed.

-Additionally, for testing purposes:

-- `E2E_TEMPLATE`: Sheet ID of the template to use for the end-to-end test.
-- `END_DATE`: Override the end date for the commit analysis (must be an ISO 8601 format string, e.g. `"2021-02-03"`.

 ## Production setup